 Erté at Glyndebourne

-This summer Glyndebourne will celebrate the designs of Art Deco artist Erté with a dedicated exhibition.
-The original set and costume designs created for the 1980 production of Der Rosenkavalier will be on display from 19 May.
+At Glyndebourne Festival 2018 we celebrated the designs of Art Deco artist Erté with a dedicated exhibition.
+The original set and costume designs created for the 1980 production of Der Rosenkavalier were on display.

 The exhibition is complemented by an exclusive range of limited edition products from the Glyndebourne Shop.